alorman/Teltonika-Notes/spoke-networking-with-vlans/Readme.md

   - `Allowed IPs`
     - 192.168.10.0/24 - this is the IP range of the other spoke network
 	- 10.1.0.0/24 - this is the IP range of the WG interface itself and allows pinging and direct access to the routers themselves (rather than just the clients __behind__ them)
+	- If you'd like all traffic to egress via the Hub interface, (i.e. you want a tradition VPN setup to mask internet activity) you should add `0.0.0.0/0` while technically redundant to the above, it will make toggling this feature a good bit easier.
+Overall, WAN access will be slower if it's routed through the VPN hub
 	- **NOTE** On the other Spoke router configure `Allowed IPs` **to add each of the desired subnets on the other spokes** in this case, __Spoke B Router__ looks like this:
 	- ![](img/wg-setup-6.PNG)
 	- `Route Allowed IPs` to ON